ua-gist-open-source/python-web-app/README.md

 ]
 ```

-At this point you are ready to wire up autocompletion
+At this point you are ready to wire up autocompletion from the javascript side.

 #### Deliverable: `/search` screenshot
 Once your `/search` is working, take a screenshot of the output of the curl command above and name it: